lolzio5/Team05-RISCV-Final/doc/Dima/Personal-Statement.md

 ### Instruction ROM Array :
-- The module contains a ROM (Read-Only Memory) array named `rom_array` with a size of 32 x 4096, providing a substantial memory space for storing instructions.
+- The module contains a ROM  array named `rom_array` with a size of 32 x 4096, providing a memory space for storing instructions.
 - The ROM array assumes a little endian byte addressable memory architecture

 ### Loading Instructions into ROM :